louismullie/temp-data/markdown_final/35bc8edc-8c85-dba4-67d0-6c1fafda5d17.md

 ### Iron deficiency in 78 805 people admitted with heart failure across england: a retrospective cohort study [^4132e3f0].
 Open Heart (2020).
 Medium credibility.

 For the present study, codes utilised to define HF, ID or IDA were from the 10 th revision of the International Statistical Classification of Diseases and Related Health Problems (ICD-10).
 There are 71 ICD-10 codes specifying the clinical spectrum of anaemia.
 Clinical coders cannot assume the patient has ID or IDA unless so documented in the clinical record by the responsible clinician, and they are not permitted to independently interpret test results of any kind.
-As defined in the national clinical coding standards,'iron deficiency' is an Essential Modifier which requires that IDA must be extant in the clinical record for the applicable codes to be assigned.
+As defined in the national clinical coding standards', iron deficiency' is an Essential Modifier which requires that IDA must be extant in the clinical record for the applicable codes to be assigned.
 If IDA is not formally recorded in a form interpretable by coders, the coding rules stipulate that the diagnosis must be coded as D649: anaemia, unspecified.
 For this study, the ICD-10 codes used to differentiate HF patients with or without ID or IDA are listed in table 1.
 Consistent with the coding convention described above, we also included ICD-10 code D649 within the IDA coding envelope, anticipating that a proportion of HF patients with IDA would be assigned that diagnostic code given the expected variation in documentation and resultant coding practice.

 Table 1
 ICD-10 codes used to identify patients with HF with or without ID/IDA